College Applications 101: 5 Things Every Student Needs to Know

 She also encourages students to devote time to perfect their submissions.
 “Get a second or even third pair of eyes to edit your essay,” she says.
 “You want to make sure you’re submitting something strong, so cover all your bases to make sure you’re on point with grammar and most importantly, impact.
 Advisors, mentors, and even parents can be a huge help.
 Whenever you tweak your essay, call on someone to make sure it’s still good quality.”

 Nearly all colleges require transcripts, letters of recommendation, personal essays, test scores, FAFSA documents, and application fees.
 Create a college application checklist and get to work early on securing everything you’ll need.
 Stay up-to-date on deadlines, and revisit your checklist and calendar every day to make sure you’re on track.
-If there’s something you’re depending on someone other than yourself to provide—such as school transcripts or letters of recommendation—start that process early and give yourself a nice cushion should schedules get busy
+If there’s something you’re depending on someone other than yourself to provide—such as school transcripts or letters of recommendation—start that process early and give yourself a nice cushion should schedules get busy or transcripts are hard to obtain.

 “You know ahead of time when you’ve got to submit your requirements, so proper planning is key to make the application process a smooth one,” says Kree.
 “Decide early on who you’ll get to write your letters of recommendation, and then take time to cultivate a genuine relationship with them.
 Putting someone on the spot to do a last-minute review won’t work in your favor.”